peterpolidoro/ModularServer/examples/MinimalDevice/README.md

 Open the Serial Monitor in the Arduino IDE.

-Set the baudrate to match the value in the Arduino sketch (115200).
+Set the baud to match the value in the Arduino sketch (115200).

 Set the line ending to 'Newline'.